atreeon/clean-air-bh-website11ty/content/campaigns/emailYourCouncillor.md

 # Email Your Councillor

-To email your councillors please select your ward from the dropdown menu below.
+To email your councillors please select your ward from the dropdown menu below then select 'Compose Email'.<br />
-You can then send an email to the councillors who represent you, in your own short words, to support clean air initiatives in Brighton & Hove.
+You can then send an email to the councillors who represent you and ask, in your own short words, to support clean air initiatives in Brighton & Hove.
 It is best to include a subject, some text and your name and address so that they know you are a constituent.

 <div class="dropdown">